flu-crew/octoFLU/README.md

 ```

 ## Future Considerations
-Reannotate the tree with NN-clades for ease of use.
+* Reannotate the tree with NN-clades for ease of use.
+* Integrate the mergeGC.R script to combine gene assignments to a whole genome constellation descriptor.